 On paper, everything looks fine, but without actually involving those managers in business and understanding the environment in which the costs will be saved it is hard to determine the actual benefits.
 How much influence do these roles have on the organization from lateral networking and influencing perspective?
 Can any of these roles be critical in implementing the change process?
 What are the potential impacts in service delivery resulting from these cuts?
 The learning here is that top-down analysis of benefits can often only be treated as high level and we need to work within the organization to find out the real benefits.

 In a previous role, an IT department wanted to reduce the $25 per call for employees to change their passwords.
 When I started finding out more about the experience and the process for an employee to change passwords the discovery I made was quite shocking.
 The $25 was negligible compared to the real cost.
-Take for example, my colleague Barbra just returned from maternity leave and had forgotten her login password.
+For example, my colleague Barbra just returned from maternity leave and had forgotten her login password.
 She rang the Helpdesk 4 times to try and retrieve her password but was unsuccessful for some reason.
 Barbara became increasingly irate.
 We’ve heard her screaming at the phone, taking breaks to calm down, and talking to others to express her frustration.
 For days she was not able to log on.
-For Barbara’s case the company has lost the equivalent of 3 days in productivity to the tune of $2500.
+For Barbara’s case, the company has lost the equivalent of 3 days in productivity to the tune of $2500.
 We’ve also found other similar cases.

 So how might we better analyse and assess the benefits of change initiatives?